Celebrate Spring with this delightful color-changing violet syrup and lemonade made with foraged wild violets.

 Tips for Foraging Wild Violets

-- There are many varieties of wild violets all in the Viola genus with Viola sororia (common blue violet) being the most common variety found in New England.
+- There are many varieties of wild violets all in the Viola genus with Viola sororia (common blue violet) being the most common variety found here in New England in the United States.
+Viola odorata or sweet violets, which are common in Europe, are the only variety to have a sweet floral scent and were traditionally used in edible preparations throughout history.

-- Wild violets are easily identifiable by their 5 petalled flowers and dark green heart-shaped leaves.
+- Wild native violets are easily identifiable by their 5 flower petals and dark green heart-shaped leaves.
 They are low-growing plants that prefer fertile soil and are commonly found in meadows, pastures, lawns, and at the edges of wooded areas.

 - Always use caution when foraging for wild edible plants.
 Make sure to identify the plant correctly by referencing guidebooks and asking an experienced forager to confirm a plant's identity.